About The TEENS Program

 TEENS is a 4-month, family-based lifestyle intervention for teens ages 12 to 16 years who are overweight.
 The program is funded by the National Institutes of Health and offered by Children's Hospital of Richmond at VCU.
-TEENS includes weekly, interactive group classes for teens and parents that cover topics including healthy eating, physical activity, and goal-setting.
-While participating in the program, teens have access to the program's dedicated gym facilities where they will work with personal trainers to improve their physical fitness.
+TEENS includes weekly, virtual interactive group classes for teens and parents that cover topics including healthy eating, physical activity, and goal-setting.
+Teens also participate in live, online exercise sessions led by personal trainers to improve their physical fitness

 Hear what a past TEENS family has to say about this program in an interview with Focus Richmond!